torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 If offline succeeds, the state of the memory block is changed to be "offline".
 If it fails, some error core (like -EBUSY) will be returned by the kernel.
-Even if a memory block does not belong to ZONE_MOVABLE, you can try to offline it.
+Even if a memory block does yest belong to ZONE_MOVABLE, you can try to offline it.
 If it doesn't contain 'unmovable' memory, you'll get success.

 A memory block under ZONE_MOVABLE is considered to be able to be offlined easily.
 But under some busy state, it may return -EBUSY.
-Even if a memory block cannot be offlined due to -EBUSY, you can retry offlining it and may be able to offline it (or not).
+Even if a memory block canyest be offlined due to -EBUSY, you can retry offlining it and may be able to offline it (or yest).
 (For example, a page is referred to by some kernel internal call and released soon.)

 Consideration:
   Memory hotplug's design direction is to make the possibility of memory offlining higher and to guarantee unplugging memory under any situation.
 But it needs more work.
-Returning -EBUSY under some situation may be good because the user can decide to retry more or not by himself.
+Returning -EBUSY under some situation may be good because the user can decide to retry more or yest by himself.
 Currently, memory offlining code does some amount of retry with 120 seconds timeout.

 Physical memory remove